Black Moon Clan: Death Phantom

 In the anime adaptation, the Black Moon Clan were the descendants of evil people who fled to Nemesis after having attacked Crystal Tokyo centuries before.
 Posing as Wiseman, Death Phantom approached Prince Demand and Saphir when they were younger.
 He manipulated the clan into gathering power for him, with the ultimate goal being the opening of the Dark Gate.
 He promised he could give them the power and ability to go to Earth and conquer it to avenge their ancestors whom Wiseman claimed had been shunned away to Nemesis by the people of Earth.
 Wiseman's influence warped the minds of his pawns until they carried out his true plan for the ultimate destruction of the planet Earth.
 Wiseman counsels Rubeus during his mission for a long time, but is unconcerned about his death.
 He humiliates Esmeraude when she comes to him asking to be the queen of Nemesis, and brings about her transformation into a dragon and, ultimately, her doom at the hands of Sailor Moon.
-He manipulates Chibiusa's childhood memories to make her believe that her past was unhappy and that she is always alone, turning her into Black Lady.
+He manipulates Chibiusa's childhood memories to make her believe that her past was unhappy and that she is always alone (this is a lie), turning her into Black Lady.
 Wiseman kills Saphir when Saphir realizes that he and his brother have been lied to.
 He ultimately kills Prince Demand when the man shielded Sailor Moon from his energy-blade.
 In the end, Death Phantom is killed, but Nemesis and its remaining inhabitants are saved.

 He is voiced by Eiji Maruyama in the original series and by Hiroshi Iwasaki in Sailor Moon Crystal.
 In the DIC English adaptation, Wiseman is voiced by Tony Daniels.
-In the Viz Media English adaptation, he is voiced by Steve Kramer.
+In the Viz Media English adaptation and Sailor Moon Cosmos, he is voiced by Steve Kramer.
 In the 2000 musical Tanjou!
 Ankoku no Princess Black Lady, he was portrayed by Kenji Tominaga.

 Black Lady

-Black Lady, more commonly known as Wicked Lady, is the evil form that Chibiusa assumed under Wiseman's influence, using her frustration of finding her place in the 30th Century to bring out her dark, malicious side and serve as his right hand.
+Black Lady, also known as Wicked Lady in the DiC English dub, is the evil form that Chibiusa assumed under Wiseman's influence with a lie, using her frustration of finding her place in the 30th Century to bring out her dark, malicious side and serve as his right hand.
 As Chibiusa's dream was to finally grow up and become a beautiful lady like her mother, Black Lady's form is something like a femme fatale with an overblown Electra complex.

 Like her original self, she is voiced by Kae Araki in the first series and by Misato Fukuen in Crystal.
 In the DIC English adaptation, Black Lady's name is changed to Wicked Lady and is voiced by Liz Brown.
 In the Viz Media adaptation, she is voiced by Sandy Fox.